fedoranimus/todoist-api/source/includes/_overview.md

 >  You can see that the project_add command specified a temp_id property ("c7beb07f-b226-4eb1-bf63-30d782b07b1a") as placeholder of the actual project_id.
 The item_add command can refrence to this temporary project id.
 The API will automatically resolve these ids.
 ```

+*Note that the Python library takes care of handling temporary ids, so there's no reason to worry about them if you use it.*

 Some commands depend on the result of previous command.
 For instance, you have a command sequence: `"project_add"` and `"item_add"` which first creates a project and then add a new task to the newly created project.
 In order to run the later `item_add` command, we need to obtain the project ID returned from the previous command.
 Therefore, the normal approach would be to run these two commands in two separate HTTP requests.